rubenmesserschmidt/Section-Box_docs/docs/source/settings.rst

 Here are all settings of the active section box located.

-.. tip:: Default Settings

-    All settings can be set as default by right clicking on them and choosing "Set as Default".
+.. tip:: All settings can be set as default by right clicking on them and choosing "Set as Default".

 ******
 Method